 Primate’s Palace Built for Cardinals

 Moreover, this palace is filled with oil paintings of the Hapsburg royal family, including a painting of the coronation of Marie Therese from 1742.
 The large and sparkling crystal chandeliers and the walls decorated with English patterned curtains from the 17th century attract the viewer’s attention.
-Another attraction of this building is the Hall of Mirrors, although this hall was built on a smaller scale than Versailles, it is still admirable and beautiful.
+Another attraction of this building is the Hall of Mirrors.
+Although this hall was built on a smaller scale than Versailles, it is still admirable and beautiful.

 The Blue Church Located East of Old Town

-This building is one of the most beautiful masterpieces of ornate architectural style worldwide and one of unique Bratislava landmarks.
+This building is one of the most beautiful masterpieces of ornate architectural style worldwide and one of the unique Bratislava landmarks.
 St. Elizabeth’s Church, or Blue Chapel, was built between 1907-1913 and also has a high school and a priest’s house.
-This church has a main corridor and a cylindrical tower, and its exterior design is decorated with beautiful and bright blue majolica tiles.
-Majolica is a kind of native Slovakian tile, made in the city of Mudra in the west of this country, which is also seen in ceiling decorations.
-This church is located on Bezručova Street, a short distance from the main square.
+This church has a main corridor and a cylindrical tower, and its exterior design is decorated with beautiful bright blue majolica tiles.
+Majolica is a kind of native Slovakian tile made in the city of Mudra in the west of this country, which is also seen in ceiling decorations.
+This church is on Bezručova Street, a short distance from the main square.